elena19m/cloud-courses/website/docs/common/dns/_dns_nxdomain.md

 ```

 Restart bind and redo the attack steps.
 You can see in the tcpdump output that the
-DNS server ignores the queries from the attacker network, and legitimate queries are resolved.
+DNS server ignores the queries from the helper network, and legitimate queries are resolved.
 However, you should be careful when you set this option since it may affect legitimate traffic
 (depending on your expected traffic).